-The Competency Framework is made up of 16 competencies.
-The competencies are grouped under the headings of the ‘six features of effective governance’, which are detailed in the Governance Handbook:
+The framework is made up of 16 competencies, grouped under the headings of the ‘six features of effective governance’:

 1. Strategic leadership